greenwave-1/GTS/README.md

 pick up the project again after the website for SmashScope went down, and made significant progress since then.

 ## Thanks to:
-- The PhobGCC team (especially for phobconfigtool and PhobVision, this wouldn't have been done without referencing it repeatedly).
+- The PhobGCC team (especially for PhobVision, this wouldn't have been done without referencing it repeatedly).
 Also thanks for putting up with me in the Discord :)
 - SmashScope and its creators for giving me a baseline to strive for
 - The DevkitPro team and Extrems for making stuff like this a lot more accessible